pratikrana1998/crwn-clothing/README.md

 or

-You can run the app locally by cloning the repo an running the command:
+You can run the app locally by cloning the repo and running the command:

   ### npm run dev